InteractivePlus/EasyCrossPlatform_src/README.md

 A easy-to-use cross-platform C++ library designed for PHP and Python Users.
 Supported System: LINUX / WIN / MacOS
 Supported Architecture: x86(i386) / x64(x86_64) / ARMv5 / ARMv6 / ARMv7 / ARMv8
-**We did not test on Big Endian Machines, please be noticed that Socket might not work according to expection when communicating between an Big-Endian and Small-Endian Machines**
+**We did not test on Big Endian Machines, please be noticed that Socket might not work according to expectation when communicating between an Big-Endian and Small-Endian Machines**
 *Luckily, our modern CPUs are almost ALL Small-Endian*
 Powered by [BlueAirTechGroup](https://www.xsyds.cn/)
 Contribution List: [Windy](https://github.com/ToiletCommander)